sjacobs146/recipe-tracker/README.md

 # Recipe Tracker
-This application allows users to create, update, and retrieve recipe information
+This application allows users to create, update, and retrieve recipe information.
+It has a JavaScript-based front-end and a Ruby-on-Rails backend.

 [Click Here for demo](https://sjacobs146.github.io/recipe-tracker/)